 - Gets clogged up after a few months.

-5. Cirago Garment Fabric Steamer
+5. Cirago Garment Fabric steamer for curtains

 The Cirago Fabric steamer makes it easy to remove wrinkles from any type of fabric.
 It removes wrinkles from even heavy duty fabrics.
 It can also be used to remove bedbugs, dust mites and leaves your curtains smelling fresh and free from wrinkles.